-Maris Thompson, CPH Vice President of Recruitment Logistics 2024
+Karli Fulwood, CPH Vice President of Recruitment Logistics 2025

-Should you choose to participate in our Primary Recruitment process, I urge you to prioritize the values that you hold closest to your heart.
-Our Panhellenic community is the proud home of eleven National Panhellenic Conference organizations, each with their own ideals and values.
-If you are looking for a community of like-minded women who will support you inside and out of these four years at the Flagship, our Panhellenic community is ready to provide you with these opportunities.
-I encourage you to take advantage of every opportunity that is available to you!
+If you’re considering joining our Panhellenic community, I encourage you to approach the experience with an open heart and with a focus on the values that matter most to you.
+With eleven National Panhellenic Conference organizations, each with unique traditions and sisterhoods, there is a place for everyone.
+If you’re looking for a community of like-minded women who will support you inside and outside of the four years at the Flagship, our Panhellenic community is ready to provide you with that opportunity.

-I am so excited you are interested in joining our Panhellenic community, and we cannot wait to see you this fall! ”
+I am so excited you are interested in joining our community, and I cannot wait to welcome you into a community that will last a lifetime!

 Registration Things to Know